slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints on good habits:

-- Cultivate high leverage habits: [meditate](#on-meditation), spend time outside, exercise, [rest](#on-health), travel, learn useful skills (making challenge = skill), read, journal, listen music, create, network and make friends, spending time w/ friends & family, massaging, remember to be grateful, lower expectations, forgiving yourself, self awareness, plan and goals (productive visualization), eat mindfully (e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts), multitasking / focus / do less.  sleep / nap , smile, use colors
+- Cultivate high leverage habits: meditate, spend time outside, exercise, rest, travel, learn useful skills (making challenge = skill), read, journal, listen music, create, network and make friends, spending time w/ friends & family, massaging, remember to be grateful, lower expectations, forgiving yourself, self awareness, plan and goals (productive visualization), eat mindfully (e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts), multitasking / focus / do less.  sleep / nap , smile, use colors
 - Avoid low leverage habits: social media, news, pointless notifications, smartphones (they are the new cigarettes), owning a TV, working long hours, bad relationships, judging, control of petty stuff, perfectionism..
 - Mental checklist of positive habits.
 - Use social media as an output not as entertainment.
 Your phone should not be the first thing you see in the morning nor the last thing you see at night.
 - It makes other people’s stories more interesting when you don’t know what’s going on outside your world.
 The news causes completely unnecessary stress and it’s negatively biased.
 - People tend to abandon the good system they’ll follow in search of the perfect system that they will quit.

-However variety and novelty are also important, so [Balance](#on-balance) it.
+However variety and novelty are also important, so balance it.

 <!--
 > *'Have exactly one vice.
 Two is too much.
 None makes you boring.
 Drink cocktails.
 Beer is for uncreative people.'*